vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 20-21 (where Siva resides and from papura, Sambapura, Prahladapura, which rise Sailoda lake and Sailodā

 Adyasthāna (Al. Sachau I. 298) river), Var.
-213. 13 (to the north of Mülatāpi-(river Tāpi is so called, Mandara)
+213. 13 (to the north of Mūlatāpi-(river Tāpi is so called, Mandara)

-from its source at Multai, which is Muñjavata-(on the Ganges, whicfrisuited a corruption of Mülatāpi) M. 22.33.
+from its source at Multai, which is Muñjavata-(on the Ganges, whicfrisuited a corruption of Mūlatāpi) M. 22.33.
 Sivasthāna) V. 85.67, P. I. 39.
-67 (Mülatāpi Payosni ca).
+67 (Mūlatāpi Payosni ca).
 Multai is a (same verse in both )

 1917